Kubernetes Interview Questions

 apiVersion: networking.k8s.io/v1 kind: Ingress metadata: name: someapp-ingress spec: rules: - host: my.host http: paths: - backend: serviceName: someapp-internal-service servicePort: 8080

-12. How to configure TLS with Ingress?
+3. How should TLS be configured with Ingress?

 Add tls and secretName entries.